 Locke’s argument is not without difficulties.
 Jeremy Waldron (1983) argued that the idea of mixing one’s labor is incoherent—actions cannot be mixed with objects.
 P. J. Proudhon (1840) argued that if labor was important, the second labor on an object should ground a property right in an object as reliably as the first labor.
 Nozick (1974) asked why labor mixing generated property rights rather than a loss of labor.
 Waldron (1983) and Perry (1978) have argued that mixing one’s labor with an unowned object should yield more limited rights than rights of full ownership.
 Finally, if the skills, tools, and inventions used in laboring are social products, then perhaps individual claims to title have been undermined (Grant 1987; Hettinger 1989).

-Among defenders of Lockean-based arguments for private property, these challenges have not gone unnoticed (Spooner 1855; Schmidtz 1990; Mack 1990; Simmons 1992; Child 1990; Moore 1997, 2001).
-Rather than rehearsing the points and counterpoints, consider a modified version of the Lockean argument—one that does not so easily fall prey to the objections mentioned above (Moore, 2001):
+Among defenders of Lockean-based arguments for private property, these challenges have not gone unnoticed (Spooner 1855; Schmidtz 1990; Mack 1990; Simmons 1992; Child 1990; Moore 2001; Mossoff 2012; Claeys 2017).
+Rather than rehearsing the points and counterpoints, consider a modified version of the Lockean argument—one that does not so easily fall prey to the objections mentioned above.

-After weeks of effort and numerous failures, suppose Smith comes up with an excellent new recipe for spicy Chinese noodles—a recipe that he keeps in his mind and does not write down.
-Would anyone argue that Smith does not have at least some minimal moral claim to control the recipe?
-Suppose that Jones samples some of Smith's noodles and desires to purchase the recipe.
-Is there anything morally suspicious with an agreement between them that grants Jones a limited right to use Smith's recipe provided that Jones does not disclose the process?
-Alas, Jones didn't have to agree to the terms and, no matter how tasty the noodles, he could eat something else or create his own recipe.
-Arguably, part of the moral weightiness of the agreement between Smith and Jones relies on the fact that Smith holds legitimate title to the recipe.
+After weeks of effort and numerous failures, suppose Ginger comes up with an excellent new recipe for spicy noodles—a recipe that she keeps in her mind and does not write down.
+Would anyone argue that Ginger does not have at least some minimal moral claim to control the recipe?
+Suppose that Fred samples some of Ginger’s noodles and desires to purchase the recipe.
+Is there anything morally suspicious with an agreement between them that grants Fred a limited right to use Ginger’s recipe provided that Fred does not disclose the process?
+Alas, Fred didn’t have to agree to the terms and, no matter how tasty the noodles, he could eat something else or create his own recipe.
+Arguably, part of the moral weightiness of the agreement between Ginger and Fred relies on the fact that Ginger holds legitimate title to the recipe.
+A slightly different way to put this Lockean argument for intellectual property rights is:

 Putting aside the strands of argument that seek to justify moral claims to intangible works and the rather focused problems with these views, there are several general critiques of the rights to control intellectual property to consider.